THE SPACE LAUNCH DELTA 45

-The 45th Space Wing is one of the two wings of the newly formed United States Space Force – a service branch within the Air Force – and is one of six divisions assigned to the Space Operation Command.
+Space Launch Delta 45 (SLD 45) is one of several Deltas in the newly formed United States Space Force – a service branch within the Air Force – and is currently under Space Operation Command (SpOC).

 What is the purpose of the Space Force?